-The Arnage comes in three trim levels: base Arnage R, extended-length Arnage RL and sporty Arnage T. The latter version has less chrome than the regular Bentley sedan, and the seats have diamond-pattern upholstery.
-A 450-hp V-8 powers the Arnage R and RL.
+The Arnage comes in three trim levels: base Arnage R, extended-length Arnage RL and sporty Arnage T. The Arnage T has less chrome than the regular Bentley sedan, and the seats have diamond-patterned upholstery.

-For 2007, the Arnage T's grille receives a darker finish, while the Arnage R and RL receive chrome-finished grilles.
-An optional "Flying B" emblem — Bentley's iconic symbol — can sit above the grille, and it's retractable.
+The Arnage T's grille receives a darker finish, while the Arnage R and RL receive chrome-finished grilles.
+An optional "Flying B" emblem — Bentley's iconic symbol — can sit above the grille.
+It's retractable, so potential thieves won't be tempted.

 Bentley sedans are largely hand-built.
 These four-door cars are similar to the now-departed Rolls-Royce Silver Seraph, but they look slightly different and feature several unique characteristics.
 Buyers can choose from 40 factory body colors or specify a two-tone combination.